jwiegley/johnwiegley/drafts/drafts.md

 Real truth remains such a baffling mystery that when we finally seek to escape the chaos, our surrogate self is necessarily just a puppet, wrapped over a spasming hand.

-# help^4

-Look straight ahead of you, around you.
-You are where you have always been, only the appearances have changed.
-The remembered past cannot affect this, nor the imagined future.
-There is no "me", only this awareness.
-Any larger concept of "me" is a mental overlay on a singular experience, obscuring its nature.

-Liberation is just that: not beholden to the past, nothing offered from the future.
-You think it will be good or bad, but by and large it will be as things are now, only the sensations altered.
-This is why things are never quite as bad as you'd feared, and never quite as good as you'd hoped.
-Reality isn't dialed to 11 like our imagination of it.

-The loss of your father is real, no doubt.
-He was there, now he is gone.
-What pains you is constantly re-losing him in the mind, over and over again.
-In time this will abate, but if you grasp the mechanism you can find the root of suffering.

-Your shoulder's pain: that's the body telling you to act.
-Do act on that.
-It could be a growth or foreign body impinging on a nerve, or as harmless as a cyst or damaged tendon or mineral deficiency causing a complication.
-The body is naturally wise -- it has nothing to gain from deception -- so when it gives counsel, heed it.

 # Is "design" a self-evident aspect of the universe?